JagpreetBath/European_Hotel_Analysis/MachineLearning/GSP.md

         7. Watch the results!

 ## Suggestions
-* If the company wants to have the review results in two categories - 'positive' and 'negative', then the best algorithm is ***Logistic Regression***
+* If the company wants to have the review results in two categories - 'positive' and 'negative', then the best algorithm is ***Logistic Regression***, it beats the Deep Learning NLP model by 0.0002 points!
 * If the company wants any further granularity in the review output, then the best algorithm is ***PySpark NLP***